HEEMO-95/DragKit/README.md

     do_scan()
 ```

-With the ability to integrate computer vision to do precision alignment.
+With the ability to implement computer vision for [precision alignment.](https://github.com/HEEMO-95/DragKit#computer-vision-alignment-action)

 # Background